 But there was something else, too.
 Every once in a while the church would do or say something that made my head scratch.
 Things that just didn’t make sense for a church claiming to be led by a living prophet, who is led directly by revelation from the Lord.

-At the time some of these issues seemed very small and I didn’t lose any sleep over them.
+At the time most of these issues seemed small and I didn’t lose any sleep over them.

 Then one day my perspective began to change.
 A brother in my ward, who I home taught, brought up some uncomfortable questions and made some, what I considered to be apostate, remarks one night while my home teaching companion and I were visiting him and his family.
 He more or less expressed the viewpoint that the church was on the wrong path and that the presidents of the church from Brigham Young onward were not true prophets, at least not in the same way that Joseph Smith had been.